-\begin{proof} That the $t$-components indeed obey the mentioned dependencies, follows directly if we restrict the dependencies indicated in the paragraph containing formula~\eqref{odn} onto the $t$-components, and note that the $t$-components of edge operators vanish for edges lying outside~$t$.
-That there are \emph{no more} dependencies, follows from the easily checked fact that any two operators $d_a$ and~$d_b$, \ $a,b\subset t$, have, in a general position, linearly independent $t$-components. \end{proof}
+\begin{proof} It is clear that the $t$-components indeed obey the mentioned relations; it may only be worth mentioning that edges lying outside tetrahedron~$t$ make, indeed, no contribution in these relations, because the corresponding $t$-components vanish.
+That there are \emph{no more} independent linear relations, follows from the easily checked fact that any two operators $d_a$ and~$d_b$, \ $a,b\subset t$, have, in a general position, linearly independent $t$-components. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th:1:iso}] Consider, for instance, the tetrahedron $t=1234$.
 For it, $f|_t$ can be represented as the sum of the following three expressions:

 We claim that \emph{each} of operators \eqref{pha}, \eqref{phb} and~\eqref{phc} is already isotropic and, moreover, they all are \emph{proportional} to each other.